pjoshifirebird/pjoshifirebird.github.io/web-dev.md

 ---

 ### Project Overview
-This project is to help students of the Programming Club learn about Machine Learning in new and unique ways!
+This project is to help students of the Programming Club learn about Website Development in new and unique ways!

 ## Project Info
 This project was made using HTML and CSS, along with the use of Jekyll themes.